 And while we’re on the subject of color-coordinating – if this palette doesn’t match your own Thanksgiving table or party theme, don’t worry… you can always use the same concept with other colors and decorative papers instead.
 Just find some great scrapbook papers and acrylic paints that work for you.
 You can still use the silhouette of the turkey head and the feathers as a trace-and-cut template, too.

-Remember that you can download my Thanksgiving Tent Cards too!
+Remember that you can also download my Thanksgiving Tent Cards below!

 Hope you can have some fun with this project.
 I’d love to hear about it if you do. :) Happy Thanksgiving!

 Disclosure: This post is sponsored by Coca-Cola.
 As always, all thoughts and designs are my own.
 Thank you so much for supporting the companies that make it possible for me to keep the creative content coming your way.